NCI Drug Dictionary

 - AdGMCAIX-transduced autologous dendritic cells

 Autologous dendritic cells (DCs) transduced with a recombinant, replication-defective adenoviral vector expressing the fusion gene granulocyte-macrophage colony-stimulating factor (GM-CSF) and carbonic anhydrase IX (CA-IX or CA9) (GMCA-9), with potential immunomodulating activity.
 The autologous DCs are transduced ex vivo and express the GMCA-9 fusion protein on the cell surface.
 Upon intradermal administration of the AdGMCAIX-transduced autologous DCs back into the patient, the DCs activate the immune system to both mount a cytotoxic T lymphocyte-mediated response against tumor cells positive for the CA9 antigen, and generate memory T cells.
 This may result in decreased tumor growth.
 CA9, also known as G250, is a renal cell carcinoma (RCC)-associated antigen and a member of the carbonic anhydrase family that contains a human leukocyte antigen (HLA)-A2.1-restricted epitope; it is found in a majority of renal cell carcinomas while absent in most normal tissues.
 The cytokine GM-CSF enhances the immunogenicity of CA9-based DC vaccines.
-Check for active clinical trials or closed clinical trials using this agent.
+Check for active clinical trials using this agent.
 (NCI Thesaurus)

 Synonyms: DCs expressing CMCA9 gene

 dendritic cells transduced with AdGMCA9 expressing GM-CSF-carbonic anhydrase IX fusion protein